Who is the American Board for Transplant Certification?

 How can I become a member of ABTC?

-All certified transplant professionals are members of ABTC.
+All current certified transplant professionals are members of ABTC.
 Through ABTC's growing channels of connectivity among candidates and certified professionals, you will have many opportunities to seek guidance and support from a network of colleagues to help you continuously operate at the top of your clinical license and meet your career aspirations.

 How do I become certified?